psenough/teach_yourself_demoscene_in_14_days/README.md

-# Teach Yourself to Be Part of the Demoscene in 14 Days
+# Teach Yourself Demoscene in 14 Days

 A guidebook idea for newcomers to the demoscene, spawned from [a certain pouet.net forum thread](http://www.pouet.net/topic.php?which=10882&amp;page=1).